AWS Elastic Map Reduce – EMR

 • EMR consists of Master node, one or more Slave nodes

-• If master node goes down, the EMR cluster will be terminated and the job needs to be re-executed
+• For single primary node clusters, if the master node goes down, the EMR cluster will be terminated and the job needs to be re-executed.

 • Slave Nodes – Core nodes and Task nodes